 Purpose

-Current guidelines recommend vaccination at least two weeks before chemotherapy initiation to optimize the immune response despite limited evidence.
+Current guidelines recommend vaccination at least 2 weeks before chemotherapy initiation to optimize the immune response despite limited evidence.
 Our previous study indicated no differences in short-term immune response for the 13-valent pneumococcal conjugate vaccine (PCV13) according to the vaccination timing.
 This study aims to investigate the long-term efficacy of PCV13 and clinical factors associated with the respective antibody response.

 Materials and Methods

-Patients with gastric or colorectal cancer who received adjuvant chemotherapy were enrolled and divided into two groups: vaccinated two weeks before chemotherapy (arm A) and vaccinated concurrently with chemotherapy (arm B).
-Serum samples were collected before vaccination and in one month, three years, and five years.
-Immune responses were measured using ELISA and multiplex opsonophagocytosis assay.
+Patients with gastric or colorectal cancer who received adjuvant chemotherapy were enrolled and divided into two groups: vaccinated 2 weeks before chemotherapy (arm A) and vaccinated concurrently with chemotherapy (arm B).
+Serum samples were collected before vaccination and in one month, 3 years, and 5 years.
+Immune responses were measured using enzyme-linked immunosorbent assay and multiplex opsonophagocytosis assay.

 Results

-Including 63 patients, both groups showed an initial increase in the geometric mean titers (GMTs) of opsonophagocytic activity and the geometric mean concentrations (GMCs) of serotype-specific IgG levels after one month, followed by a decline at three and five years, particularly for serotypes 1, 14, 18C, and 19A.
-Despite the decline, global protection was maintained for five years, although global response decreased.
+Including 63 patients, both groups showed an initial increase in the geometric mean titers of opsonophagocytic activity and the geometric mean concentrations of serotype-specific IgG levels after one month, followed by a decline at 3 and 5 years, particularly for serotypes 1, 14, 18C, and 19A.
+Despite the decline, global protection was maintained for 5 years, although global response decreased.
 The two arms did not show significant differences in immunogenicity nor in factors such as vaccination timing, age, cancer type, or chemotherapy regimen.

 Conclusion

 Vaccination timing is not a significant factor for the immunogenicity of PCV13 in cancer patients undergoing adjuvant chemotherapy.
-Global protection against pneumococcal infection was sustained for >5 years, and global response remained in over half of patients.
+Global protection against pneumococcal infection was sustained for > 5 years, and global response remained in over half of patients.

 Although gastric cancer remains a significant global health burden, its treatment strategies vary across different geographical regions, leading to distinct guidelines.
 In Asia, particularly in Korea, D2 gastrectomy followed by adjuvant chemotherapy has been established as the standard treatment for stage II/III gastric cancer based on landmark clinical trials.
 However, this “one-size-fits-all” approach requires refinement as emerging evidence suggests heterogeneous outcomes even within the same stage.
 This review discusses the evolving landscape of adjuvant treatment in gastric cancer, emphasizing the transition towards precision medicine.
 Recent molecular characterization of gastric cancer has revealed distinct subtypes with varying prognoses and chemotherapy responses, exemplified by the favorable outcomes of microsatellite instability–high tumors without adjuvant chemotherapy.
 Additionally, clinical factors including sub-stages within stage II/III, patient performance status, comorbidities, and personal preferences should be considered in treatment decisions.
 The integration of these molecular and clinical factors, along with shared decision-making between physicians and patients, represents a crucial step toward personalized treatment approaches.
 Looking ahead, the field is poised for further evolution with the emergence of immune checkpoint inhibitors, growing evidence for neoadjuvant chemotherapy in selected cases, and the potential of circulating tumor DNA as a biomarker for minimal residual disease.
 This comprehensive approach to treatment decision-making, considering both tumor biology and patient factors, will be essential for realizing precision medicine in gastric cancer care.